-Let games industry professionals teach you how to design and develop computer games from concept art through to 2D and 3D asset creation, animation and level design, leading to fully playable games.
+Let games industry professionals teach you how to design and develop computer games from concept art through to asset creation, animation and level design, leading to fully playable games.
+This Games Design programme will unlock your potential through an exploration of the ways in which design, storytelling, art and coding come together to create unique and memorable games.

 - UCAS course code